Database backups on Engine Yard Cloud can be encrypted with the PGP public keys of your choice.

 To configure encrypted database backups

-If you don't already have GnuPG installed, you'll need to download and install it from: http://www.gnupg.org/download/
+If you don't already have a GnuPG application installed, you'll need to download and install one from: http://www.gnupg.org/download/.
+We recommend Gpg4win for Windows and Mac GPG for macOS.

 Generate the PGP key pair: